mochfarrel06/Film-Mu/README.md

 - [Resource](#resource)

 ## CPSG-58
-CPSG-58 is a group that was established to make a final project of the MSIB (Certified Independent Study and Internship) Batch 2 activity.
-The project we created is a website to find a list of the latest and updated films, we called "Film-Mu".
+CPSG-58 is a group that was established to make a final project of the MSIB (Certified Independent Study and Internship) Batch 2 activity at Dicoding.
+The project we created is a website to find a list of the latest, upcoming, and updated films, we called "Film-Mu".

 <p align="center">
     <img src="https://raw.githubusercontent.com/mochfarrel06/Film-Mu/main/src/assets/Logo-FILM-MU-Kanan.png"/>
 </p>

-## Link Website
+## Link Website 🔗
 - [Film-Mu](http://filmmu.herokuapp.com/)

 ## Our Team 😄